-Wajahat also asked:
+Wajahat also asked last time:

 - "Has any work gone into to predicting the cause of failures(blackout, flood, coup (Turkey)) using pinger data?" - Les> there have been several case studies looking at the impacts of failures, however nothing on predicting failures.
 I am not sure how one might use PinGER to predict the cause of a failure.
 For some cases (e.g. earthquakes, tsunamis, flood, coup), it is unclear to me how Network performance monitoring could add to other means of predicting the cause. - Wajahat's thinking is along the lines of "Regarding other sources, I was thinking, internet is the pulse of digital world.
 Other sources require additional setup that might not be a possibility in developing countries.
 Internet being a necessity and having other uses is still prevalent in these developing countries.
 Can it be used as a real time sensor." - Again I am forwarding the question in case others in the team may have some suggestions?
-Below are some responses: - Umar mentioned the use of dark fibre testing and monitoring for earthquakes.
-There was a recent paper. - The idea of raising alerts from anomalies gives rise to the need for 3 types of alerts: Informational; need action but not critical; severe, wake person up etc. - Things to look at include changes in a metric (e.g. minimum RTT), route changes, loss of connectivity.
-Correlation with multiple metrics in particular significant route changes and changes in RTT.
-A requirement is to get few false positives, and false negatives and then triage.
-Also apply some hysteresis so do not get multiple alerts for the same event.
+Below are some responses: - Umar mentioned the use of dark fibre testing (e.g strain) and monitoring for earthquakes.
+There was a recent paper. - Umar was thinking that using the PingER data to detect and log anomalies and create alerts might be interesting.
+This would include triaging the logs into 3 tiers of alerts: - Low = Information; - Medium = needs action but non-critical, create a ticket to be looked at later; - o Severe: e.g. wake someone up. - It requires hysteresis so one does not get continuous alerts for say something that has gone down. - This makes a lot of sense for say routers and switches which are usually very critical. - The PingER measurement script (pinger2.pl) has a lot of logs that are prioritized by severity (e.g. target not responding for various reasons for the last n runs of pinger2.pl.) - · Tiering of events into alert levels would be the focus of the research - PingER might be an interesting field to try out the marshaling of events and categorizing into alert levels/tiering. - Possibly mine the data with say Splunk. - Umar looked at this: Splunk would be useful for rudimentary for simple scenarios, but not for detailed work. - .
+Might be an interesting project for an MS or PhD student. - For PingER it might include correlation with feeds from elsewhere (e.g. earthquakes, tsunamis, social unrest) - Prediction/tracking: - For unexpected events such as earthquakes/tsunamis, it is doubtful PingER data would be useful for predictions - For situations that are developing such as hurricanes, civil unrest: knowing roughly where it is developing might make it possible to temporarily increase the density of targets in the region. - To do this would mean having a lot more targets available worldwide ready to be monitored. - One would need to be careful to ensure that the extra monitoring does not interfere with Internet access in the area. - This tracking might be very valuable for less developed areas where there may be few other (non-PingER) measurements available.
+However, it can be hard to find the coordinates of ping responding targets is such areas.
+This would need to be one of the tools developed.